Community Service Organizations

 doctors as the French language is significantly spoken in at least five continents, most notably in Europe and Africa.

-• Student Coordinators: Victoria Arechiga, Vincent Cavallino, Jakeline Larios
+- Student Advisors: Victoria Arechiga, Vincent Cavallino, Jakeline Larios

 MSIG’s mission is to promote the importance of linguistic and cultural competency in medical education and in clinical practice.
 Given the large body of Spanish-speaking patients that we serve in the LA County and across the nation, MSIG believes it is essential for medical students to develop both their linguistic and cultural skills in order to provide optimal care for our Spanish-speaking patients.
 MSIG strives for its members to increase their fluency in medical Spanish and their understanding of Latino culture in order to reduce healthcare disparities created by cultural and linguistic barriers.